xaanya/devops24/examinations/09/README.md

 # Examination 9 - Use Ansible Vault for sensitive information

 In the previous examination we set a password for the `webappuser`.
-To keep this password in plain text in a playbook, or otherwise, is a huge security hole.
+To keep this password in plain text in a playbook, or otherwise, is a huge security hole, especially if we publish it to a public place like GitHub.

 There is a way to keep sensitive information encrypted and unlocked at runtime with the `ansible-vault` tool that comes with Ansible.